Anshuman2709/BBMS/README.md

-# BBMS
+# BBDMS

-It is a BLOOD BANK MANAGEMENT SYSTEM made using PHP,HTML,CSS and MYSQL for Database.
+It is a BLOOD BANK AND DONOR MANAGEMENT SYSTEM made using PHP,HTML,CSS and MYSQL for Database.